ibexa/documentation-developer/docs/cookbook/setting_up_multi_language_siteaccesses.md

 # Setting up multi-language SiteAccesses and corresponding translations

-Combining translated content with multiple SiteAccesses successfully can be challenging when you are new to eZ Platform.
+Combining translated content with multiple SiteAccesses successfully can be challenging for new users of eZ Platform.

 To achieve this for the most typical setups you need to follow three steps:

-1. [Create your translations](#create-a-new-translation) in the database via the eZ Platform back office.
+1. [Create your translations](#create-a-new-translation) in the database via eZ Platform back office.
 1. [Create at least two SiteAccesses](#create-new-siteaccesses) in `ezplatform.yml` to deliver the right translated content at the right time.
 1. [Set the correct permissions](#set-permissions-for-the-new-siteaccesses) for the anonymous user to read each SiteAccess.